OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Please note that in this example, the Broadcast Receiver does not include the [`android:exported`](https://developer.android.com/guide/topics/manifest/receiver-element "receiver element") attribute.
 As at least one filter was defined, the default value will be set to "true".
 In absence of any filters, it will be set to "false".

-The other way is to create the receiver dynamically in code and register it with the [`Context.registerReceiver`](https://developer.android.com/reference/android/content/Context.html#registerReceiver%28android.content.BroadcastReceiver,%2520android.content.IntentFilter%29 "Context.registerReceiver") method.
+The other way is to create the receiver dynamically in code.
+The receiver can then register with the method [`Context.registerReceiver`](https://developer.android.com/reference/android/content/Context.html#registerReceiver%28android.content.BroadcastReceiver,%2520android.content.IntentFilter%29 "Context.registerReceiver").

 An example of registering a Broadcast Receiver dynamically: